How To Make Rosemary Candle at Home: Easy DIY Candle Guide

 Directions:

-1. The first step would be to secure the wick with a dot of glue or hot glue at the center of your candle jar.
+1. The initial action would be to fix the wick by applying a dot of glue or hot glue in the middle of your candle jar.

-4. Add a thermometer to ensure the wax melts to approximately 75-80 °C.
+4. Put a thermometer to make sure that the wax melts to around 75-80 °C.

 Safety Precautions